 The Angle Of The Sun And Vitamin D Production

 In order for the sun to stimulate your Vitamin D production, the sun needs to be at a minimum of about 50 degrees, or greater, above the horizon (90% would be directly overhead).
 Ideally, the sun should be as close to overhead as possible; the closer to overhead it is, the greater its potential for stimulating Vitamin D production (and the less time you have to be in the sun to produce a given amount of Vitamin D).

-There’s A Supplement That Promotes Your Defenses Against The Effects Of Sun Exposure WITHOUT Blocking Your Production Of Vitamin D.
+There’s A Supplement Made With Ingredients That Promote Your Defenses Against The Effects Of Sun Exposure WITHOUT Blocking Your Production Of Vitamin D.